scottgigante/haplotyped-methylome/README.md

 Reproducibility instructions for Gigante et al., 2018.

-_Note: this repository is under construction!_
+_Note: this repository is under construction!
+If you find a bug, please file an issue._

 Data avilable at [ENA Accession PRJEB27157](https://www.ebi.ac.uk/ena/data/view/PRJEB27157).